idrees95/Project-Sensor/README.md

 ###### Npm & Node.js
 Project Microbit is built with npm and Node.js, type `npm install` to get all the used dependencies in this project.
 ###### Python and PIP
 The script is in python so python must be installed on your system.
-Pip is also used and the dependencies choosen are Serial, pytz and MYSQL-connector.
+Pip is also used and the dependencies choosen are Serial, pytz and MYSQL-connector.<br>
-`pip install pyserial`
+`pip install pyserial`<br>
-`pip install mysql-connector`
+`pip install mysql-connector`<br>
-`pip install pytz`
+`pip install pytz`<br>
 ###### MySql
 Database is created with Mysql.